Pago Pago, American Samoa: Missionary arrival and local conversions (1830–1839)

 In the 1830s, two missionaries were assigned to Tutuila Island: Reverend Archibald W. Murray and his wife to Pago Pago and Reverend Barnden to Leone.
 They landed at Fagasa Bay and hiked over the hill to the High Chief Mauga in Pago Pago.
 Mauga welcomed the missionaries and gave them support.
 RMS later moved to Pago Pago, becoming the second ship to enter Pago Pago Harbor.
 Under the auspices of Maunga, Murray established a wooden residence in Pago Pago, where he endeavored to exemplify Christian living.

+Whaling, trade, and port development (1834–1839)

 In 1834, Matthew Hunkin arrived in Pago Pago and served as a companion to Archibald Murray, both residing under the patronage of High Chief Mauga.
 Together, they conducted visits to villages situated along the eastern end of Tutuila.
 Subsequently, both men relocated to Leone, where Murray undertook preparations to establish the Mission Institute for Pacific Islanders at Fagatele, situated on the outskirts of Leone.

 Beginning in 1836, whaling vessels started calling at Pago Pago Harbor, quickly transforming it into a favored stopover.
 Crews found it to be a secure place to rest, take on supplies, and carry out repairs.
 As of 1866, whalers no longer visited the Samoan Islands as whaling activities had shifted farther north.